OfficeDev/VBA-content/VBA/Language-Reference-VBA/articles/check-or-add-an-object-library-reference.md

 1. From the  **Tools** menu, choose **References** to display the **References** dialog box.

-2. The  **References** dialog box shows all object libraries registered with the operating system.
+2. The  <strong>References</strong> dialog box shows all object libraries registered with the operating system.
 Scroll through the list for the application whose object library you want to reference.
-If the application isn't listed, you can use the **Browse** button to search for object libraries (*.olb and *.tlb) or[executable files](vbe-glossary.md) (*.exe and *.dll on Windows).
+If the application isn't listed, you can use the <strong>Browse</strong> button to search for object libraries (<em>.olb and *.tlb) or<a href="vbe-glossary.md" data-raw-source="[executable files](vbe-glossary.md)">executable files</a> (</em>.exe and *.dll on Windows).
 References whose check boxes are checked are used by your[project](vbe-glossary.md); those that aren't checked are not used, but can be added.

  **To add a object library reference to your project**